-4.3.1 Investment due to new growth
+Investment due to electricity demand growth

 New investment due to growth in electricity demand is assumed to scale with increase in electricity demand.
 This calculation is performed for distribution and transmission networks separately and for each region, as the increase in line length per region depends on a number of region-specific factors (e.g. population density).